ericstolly/cipher/chapters/chapter-1-original-entry.md

   - The code is designed to look clean by using function names that aren't associated with malicious code such as **random_char**.
   - They are hiding function names encoded with UTF-8 in an array that they convert rather than keeping function names in all of the malicious functions.

 This being said we have to map the values to better understand the code.
-This is done by turning `Enchanced_Tabs[13]` into the corresponding index in the UTF-8 encoded array.
+This is done by turning `Enchanced_Tabs` into the corresponding index in the UTF-8 encoded array.
 We will also take this chance to normalize the field names and remove the junk code used to obscure the real functionality.

 #### UTF-8 Array Reversal
 ```